yanes19/SU-27SK/README.md

-This is the J-11A aircrafts based on Yanes's Su-27SK, made by Sidi Liang of FGPRC dev team.
+This is the J-11A aircrafts based on Yanes's Su-27SK, made by Sidi Liang.

 Original Readme:
 ************************************************************************